 Advising Right Now: Helping Freshmen Choose Majors

-As freshmen begin to narrow their major choices, you will probably start getting more questions about the best way to pick a major.
-Your initiative at this time in the semester can help alleviate their stress.
+As freshmen begin to think about their major and narrow their choices, you will probably start getting more questions about the best way to pick a major.
+Your initiative at this time in the year can help alleviate their stress.

 - Sit down and talk with your advisees: When you run into your advisees on campus, good conversations do not usually happen.
 When you set up a specific time to meet, it gives everyone time to be better prepared.
 It does not have to be a long discussion, but it will be appreciated.